 Holsters have been around for so long that they are commonplace for many items.
 The main job of holsters is to hold something at the waist or close to it for easy access.
 Everything from guns, knives, ammo, magazines, hot sauces, you name it I’m sure there is someone who made it.
 But this blog is mainly focusing on gun holsters.

 Gun holsters have been around since the invention of pistols.
 Notably, pirates made holsters or shoving a flintlock pistol in your sash or pants popular and later holsters to securely hold your flintlock pistol.
-The earliest records of holsters are a drawing of black beard who was known to have at least 6 pistols on him when going into battle.
+The earliest records of holsters are a drawing of a black beard who was known to have at least six pistols on him when going into battle.

 The next big boom of pistol holsters would be during WW1 and WW2 when service members would come home-keeping issued pistol holsters from their time overseas.

 After WW2 holsters became much more common and started to grow in popularity.
 One of the biggest changes was going from an open carry holster to more concealed holsters.
 Some of the concealed holsters that became popular were the shoulder carry, and strap type holsters, mainly carrying 1911 from their popularity in WW2.